mthl/guix-artwork/website/posts/guix-xfce-desktop-on-foreign-distribution.md

 done
 ```

 Phew!
-It took some work, but by now you should have a working XFCE desktop
+It took some work, but by now you should have a working Xfce desktop
 environment, with bash completions and all.
 If you are content with starting
 it manually, skip to "final tweaks" below.
 Otherwise, read on.

 (If you do not have a working desktop after following these steps, please email
-guix-devel@gnu.org so we can adjust the tutorial!)
+`guix-devel@gnu.org` so we can adjust the tutorial!)

-#### Starting XFCE automatically on boot
+#### Starting Xfce automatically on boot

-We can configure our login shell to start XFCE every time we log in to VT4 by
+We can configure our login shell to run `xinit` every time we log in to VT4 by
 adding these lines at the end of `~/.bash_profile`:

 ```sh